-Stay away from difficult to digest foods.
+Stay away from difficult-to-digest foods.

 Fat and fiber slow down digestion and keep you feeling fuller longer — usually a good thing, but not when things are already moving so slowly.
-My diet normally consists of a lot of legumes, whole grains, whole nuts and raw vegetables, which were all way too much for my delicate digestive system to handle.
-Processing these foods by cooking them and/or pureeing them made them much easier to take; for example, I couldn't handle whole chickpeas, but hummus was tolerable.
+My diet normally consists of a lot of legumes, whole grains, whole nuts, and raw vegetables, which were all way too much for my delicate digestive system to handle.
+Processing these foods by cooking them and/or puréeing them made them much easier to take; for example, I couldn't handle whole chickpeas, but hummus was tolerable.

-And no matter how good those French fries smell, deep-fried foods will most likely leave you feeling very ill.
+And no matter how good those french fries smell, deep-fried foods will most likely leave you feeling very ill.
 Even non-fried foods prepared with a lot of oil can be troublesome, which I discovered after a slightly oily Thai takeout meal.

-- Legumes (except pureed in hummus and other dips)
+- Legumes (except puréed in hummus and other dips)